FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Introduction

 \section{Introduction}

-Contact-rich manipulation, where precise force and contact control are required, is essential for robots to interact effectively with objects and environments.
-It underpins tasks such as insertion~\cite{zhang2025ta}, assembly~\cite{assembly}, and in-hand manipulation~\cite{inhand}.
-Mastering contact-rich manipulation is crucial for achieving human-like dexterity and expanding robots’ capabilities in complex, unstructured settings.
-Among various approaches, imitation learning (IL) offers significant potential in this context, as it enables robots to acquire complex manipulation skills from human demonstrations, facilitating efficient adaptation to diverse contact-rich tasks~\cite{imicota}.
+Contact-rich manipulation, requiring precise force control, is fundamental for robots to interact effectively with physical environments.
+It underpins critical tasks such as insertion~\cite{zhang2025ta}, assembly~\cite{assembly}, and in-hand manipulation~\cite{inhand}, serving as a cornerstone for achieving human-like dexterity in unstructured settings.
+Imitation learning (IL) has emerged as a promising paradigm in this domain, enabling robots to acquire complex skills from human demonstrations and adapt efficiently to diverse contact scenarios~\cite{imicota}.
+Despite recent advancements, significant barriers remain.
+Conventional IL methods typically output joint positions or 6-DOF poses, which often induce excessive internal forces during contact, risking damage to both the robot and the environment~\cite{Zhao2023LearningFB, chi2023diffusion}.
+While end-effector force offers richer contact feedback, reliance on wrist force/torque (F/T) sensors limits scalability due to their high cost and scarcity~\cite{wang2013flexible}.

-Despite recent progress, contact-rich manipulation still faces several key challenges.
-First, existing IL methods typically output joint positions or 6-DOF poses, which can generate excessive internal forces in contact-rich tasks, potentially damaging the robot or manipulated objects~\cite{Zhao2023LearningFB, chi2023diffusion}.
-Second, end-effector force provides richer and more intuitive contact information, which is crucial for contact-rich manipulation; however, robotic arms equipped with wrist force/torque sensors are scarce and often prohibitively expensive~\cite{wang2013flexible}.
-Third, collecting force data for contact-rich manipulation remains challenging, as humans lack the direct end-effector force perception that a robot requires, making purely visual demonstrations insufficient for capturing effective force information.

-Several methods have been proposed to address these challenges, but each comes with limitations.
-Some IL algorithms incorporate end-effector force as an input to the model for training~\cite{kang2025robotic, beltran2020learning}; however, they typically treat it merely as sensor information and perform only position control, without achieving true compliant manipulation, and often require expensive force-sensing robots.
-Other works attempt to use joint torque as input in the absence of end-effector force sensors, yet joint torque does not provide the same rich and intuitive contact information as end-effector force~\cite{zhang2025ta}.
-Force data collection also remains challenging: in kinesthetic demonstrations, human-applied external forces interfere with measurements, while in position-mapping demonstrations (e.g., VR or master-slave setups), operators lack force feedback and rely only on visual cues, making it difficult to capture effective end-effector force information~\cite{delpreto2020helping}.
+Recent efforts have attempted to incorporate force inputs into IL~\cite{kang2025robotic, beltran2020learning}, yet many treat force merely as an auxiliary signal for position control rather than leveraging it for compliant execution.
+Although emerging policies explore multimodal interaction~\cite{xue2025rdp, liu2025factr} and adaptive compliance~\cite{hou2025adaptive}, deploying such systems in low-cost, sensorless settings while ensuring stable, compliant torque-level execution remains an open challenge.